Guard goose

-The guard goose is a domestic goose that is used as a guard animal both on farms and in other situations.
+The guard goose, is a domestic goose that is used as a guard animal, both on farms and in other situations.

 Goose behavior

-Geese are considered to have excellent eyesight and to be "watchful and inquisitive", with strong territorial instincts.
+Geese are considered to have excellent eyesight, and to be "watchful and inquisitive", with strong territorial instincts.
 Goose attacks on humans are commonly reported.
-One case in 2001 set a legal precedent, resulting in a workers' compensation payout of over $17,000 for an injured delivery person, the first Illinois workers' compensation claim due to wildlife.
+One case in 2001 set a legal precedent, resulting in a workers' compensation payout of over $17,000 for an injured delivery person, the first Illinois worker’s compensation claim due to wildlife.
 In another case, several geese protecting their goslings knocked a man off his bicycle, resulting in hospitalization.
 One Buffalo, New York resident claimed over $2 million in damages for a goose attack while on a neighbor's property.
 At times, park rangers have killed entire flocks of aggressive geese.

-Canada geese in Cincinnati parks have been responsible for knocking people down and breaking their bones, and called "spitting, hissing, biting attack missiles".
+Canada geese in Cincinnati parks have been responsible for knocking people down and breaking their bones.
+And they have been called "spitting, hissing, biting attack missiles".

-The same aggressive, territorial behavior can be utilized in the guard capacity.
-Geese are intelligent enough to discern unusual people or sounds from usual stimuli.
-Their loud honking will alert humans when the geese are alarmed.
+The same aggressive, territorial behaviour can be utilized in the guard capacity.
+As geese are intelligent enough to discern unusual people or sounds from usual stimuli, their loud honking will alert humans when the geese are alarmed.